IshayTelavivi/Math_Word_Problems_DataHack_2018/README.md

 We managed to predict correctly 17 problems (out of 1507 in the test set).
 Although this is a low accuracy, the fact that we narrowed the problems to a specific type, and that it was our first seq2seq model, we considerקג the outcome as success.

+### Additional Thoughts

+Because we had limited time, the following ideas did not come into action, but would have if we had more time.

+1. Extracting the numbers from the problems/equations, replacing them with tokens, and letting the model train on the "naked" version.
+Then bring these number back to the output sequence
+2. Use attention as part of the neural network